Healthier Halloween Candy Guidejump to recipe

 A few ideas for non-candy treats are glow sticks, crayons, bubbles, stickers, mini slinkies, rubber bouncy balls, playing cards, and spider rings or other Halloween-themed items.
 All of these can be easily found for good prices at your local dollar store!

 The brands listed below are our go-to's for healthier candy.
 Of course, no candy can truly be healthy, but these are better-for-you than conventional candy.
 The brands below pay special attention to organic ingredients, allergen-friendly options, and aim for minimal artificial ingredients in their candy.

 - Black Forest – Black forest makes organic gummies, sour heads, fruit chews, and lollipops.
-For Halloween, they have a trick-or-treat mix and little monsters sour heads available.
+These individually wrapped gummy bears are perfect for Halloween!
 They are all dye-free, made with real fruit juice and cane sugar, and gluten-free.
 While the ingredients are Top-8 allergen-free, some are processed in a factory where these ingredients are handled, so make sure you read the packaging before purchasing.